nafeesahyounis/data-centric-dev-project/README.md

 ### Home Page

+* Hero Image

+- A Hero image is at the top of the Home Page.
+An illustration of a solo-traveller staring off into an adventure was chosen in order to evoke feelings of travel, adventure and longing.

+- This picture was selected because it perfectly fit the brand of the site and the dark blue color scheme evokes the sense of mystery required to inspire a user to search for new activities and use the site.

+- The picture is also very visually appealing, and design time was limited during this project due to the tight time constraints, so I chose to have powerful illustrations that would enhance the user experience and require little additional code.

+- The background image is full screen on smaller screen sizes, as there is text on it and this will make the mobile experience better.

+* Search bar

+- Placed on top of the Hero Image is a search bar that immediately allows the user to start searching in the site by typing in the desired city.

+- This choice was made in order to supply the user with a quick and efficient User experience and to make the site relaxing to manouevre.

+* Card Panels

+- There are two card panels on the homepage, both of which offer different things.

+- The first card offers the user the option to search with more fields, as the search bar only allows the user to search with a city.

+- The second card changes depending on if the user is logged in.
+If user is not logged in, they can create an account or login.
+If they are logged in, they can create an activity or manage their listings.

+- The purpose behind having these card panels with the buttons on them directing to these options was to enhance user experience and navigation.
+The user can access all the functionalities of the site both through the navbar and the homepage, so there are a minimum number of clicks and the site is very easy to navigate.

 ### Find Page
 <div align="center">
     <img src="/static/images/searchactivity.png" target="_blank" rel="noopener" alt="Image of how find page looks on all screen sizes" aria-label="Image of how home page looks on all screen sizes" />